Top 10 Essential VS Code Extensions

 Tailwind CSS IntelliSense enhances the Tailwind development experience by providing Visual Studio Code users with advanced features such as autocomplete, syntax highlighting, and linting.

 Lightweight yet fairly powerful rest client.
 This one is perfect as I am used to using Insomnia.
-Unfortunately, Insomnia it is getting bigger and bigger and doesn't serve the basic purpose of just rest and dirty rest testing.
+Unfortunately, Insomnia is getting bigger and bigger and doesn't serve the basic purpose of just rest and dirty rest testing.